-The SEM Masters programme is open to nationally and internationally qualified medical doctors, physiotherapists, osteopaths and podiatrists.
+The Sports and Exercise Medicine Post-Graduate programmes are open to nationally and internationally qualified medical doctors, physiotherapists, osteopaths and podiatrists.

 Taught components of the course are delivered in lecture and practical formats across two semesters (Sept-Dec and Jan-Mar), over 1 to 4 years.
+A blended learning approach integrates in person, face to face teaching with online lectures and seminars.
 Sessions are presented by national and international experts; from cutting edge basic scientists to physiotherapists (e.g. Jon Fern, head physiotherapist Chelsea FC), doctors (e.g. Dr Ritan Mehta, Women’s Lead Performance Doctor, The FA) and other health professionals working with world-class athletes.

 Overall, the design of the programme provides a comprehensive foundation from which students take forward their own specific and continued professional development in SEM.
 Read more